Wellington Regional Stadium: Sports

-The stadium hosted eight games during the 2011 Rugby World Cup including two quarter-final matches.
+The stadium hosted eight games during the 2011 Rugby World Cup, including two quarter-final matches.

-On 25 April 2013, the stadium hosted the first AFL game outside of Australia for premiership points with St Kilda hosting with Sydney winning by 16 points in front of 22,546 spectators.
+On 25 April 2013, the stadium hosted the first AFL game outside of Australia for premiership points, with defeating St Kilda by 16 points in front of 22,546 spectators.

 On 11 May 2013, the stadium and Wellington hosted its first National Rugby League fixture since 2004 with the Auckland-based New Zealand Warriors hosting the Canterbury-Bankstown Bulldogs at the stadium for 'The Capital Clash'.
 The Warriors wore their 'Capital Clash' jerseys which incorporated the black and gold colours of Wellington and a design based on a strip worn by Wellington Rugby league teams in the 1970s.
 The Warriors lost the game late in the match in front of 28,096 fans.

 On 20 November 2013, the stadium hosted the second leg of the World Cup qualification inter-confederation play-off against Mexico, which resulted in New Zealand failing to qualify for the 2014 FIFA World Cup.

 On 15 November 2014, the stadium hosted the 2014 Rugby League Four Nations Final.
 It was the first Four Nations Final held in New Zealand, though the Mount Smart Stadium in Auckland hosted the inaugural final of the tournament, then known as the Tri-Nations, in 1999.

 The stadium was one of the venues for 2015 Cricket World Cup which was co-hosted by New Zealand and Australia.
 It hosted a total of four matches during the World Cup which included a quarter-final clash between the hosts New Zealand and West Indies.